duong-tranhai/spring-order-system/README.md

 ## Project Overview

 This application is designed to manage products, customer orders, and inventory in a simple but scalable way.
-It implements a layered architecture separating concerns via packages like `controller`, `service`, `repository`, `entity`, `dto`, and `config`.
+It implements a layered architecture separating concerns via packages like `controller`, `service`, `productRepository`, `entity`, `dto`, and `config`.
 It supports user authentication and role-based authorization via `security`.

 ---